 - A different program is used to display the contents of the particle endpoints file.
 Press the Concentration / Display / Particle menu tab to open the particle display menu.
 Accept the cross-section (X-Sect) defaults, perhaps increasing the zoom if desired, and Execute Display to open the graphic and advance to the last frame (26th at 05Z).
 In addition to the horizontal plane view, the vertical cross-section is shown in the lower panel.
 Other display options include plane or vertical projection views as well as map projection optimized for global particle distributions.
 To speed up the creation and display of the graphics, try plotting every 5th particle.

 - There is an alternative output for particles that shows the trajectory of the mass-weighted centroid position of all the particles as a function of time.
 The output is similar to a single particle trajectory but the trajectory path refects both the mean transport and turbulence.
 This center-of-mass trajectory option can be turned on in the Advanced / Configuration Setup / Concentration / Output CENTER-OF-MASS Trajectory menu #12.
 For this example enter the output file name cmtraj.txt.
 Rerun the concentration model and then open the Trajectory Display menu.
+You may need to initialize the trajectory / setup run menu if the GUI had not been previously used for a trajectory calculation.
 The format of cmtraj.txt is identical to all other trajectory output files.
 Enter the endpoints file name, optimize the display with hourly output, height units for display, and minimal zoom.
 The resulting trajectory is very similar to the trajectory in the previous example.

 - If you have Python installed on your system you can also show the center-of-mass particle distribution along the trajectory.
 This option will be discussed in much more detail in later section on alternative display options.
 For this output, open the Trajectory Display menu again and select the Python tab.
 Leave all the other options at their default values and the display will show increasingly larger ellipses representing the growth of the standard deviation of the particle distribution along the trajectory.